Shikaga/PitchBlackAnalysis/index.md

 In fact, this reminds me a lot of the end of *Die Hard*.
 Midway through the film Sgt.
 Powell explains how after a shooting gone wrong he had never been able to draw his gun again and had been desk bound ever since.

-Finally at the very end of the film, after the climax and celebrations have begun, he is finally able to shoot the one final terrorist.
-He is provided with an opportunity to put his mistake behind him, and reclaim his destiny.
+Finally at the very end of the film, after the climax and celebrations have begun, he is finally provided with an opportunity to put his mistake behind him, shooting the final terrorist and reclaiming his destiny.

 Of course, by not living to the end of the movie, the sum total of the Fry storyline can only be so long.
 There is no way for her to be a part of any sequel, which is disappointing, because I think that her character would be very interesting to have seen in them.